Enabling discovery of solar system objects in large alert data streams: Fink-FAT: Fink Asteroid Tracker

 \subsubsection{Associating alerts}

 First, the association of two alerts is done by spatial proximity.
 A KD-tree is used to efficiently perform the search of associations between thousands of alerts.
 All the alerts with a sky angular separation between them less than a specific threshold are associated.
-This search can produce many associations per alert.
-Let $\Delta d$ be the separation between two alerts separated in time by $\Delta t$, they are associated together by Fink-FAT if their separation satisfies the following condition:
+This search can generate many associations per alert.
+We let $\Delta d$ be the separation between two alerts separated in time by $\Delta t$, they are associated together by Fink-FAT if their separation satisfies the following condition:

-where $r_d$ is a reference apparent motion rate (deg/day), and its value mainly depends on the targeted solar system object population, and it is discussed in Section \ref{section_sso}.
+where $r_d$ is a reference apparent motion rate (deg/day), and its value mainly depends on the targeted Solar System object population, and it is discussed in Section \ref{section_sso}.

 The second condition is based on the physical evolution of the asteroid luminosity.
 From observations, we can set boundaries on the expected change in magnitude between two observations of the same object.
-Let $\Delta m$ be the difference in magnitude between two alerts separated in time by $\Delta t$, we associate the two alerts if they satisfy the magnitude condition:
+We let $\Delta m$ be the difference in magnitude between two alerts separated in time by $\Delta t$, we associate the two alerts if they satisfy the magnitude condition:

-where $r_m$ is a reference magnitude rate (mag/day) depending on the targeted population (see Sec. \ref{sec:sso_confirmed}).
-Note that the value of the rate also depends on the filter bands of each alert.
+where $r_m$ is a reference magnitude rate (mag/day) depending on the targeted population (see Sect. \ref{sec:sso_confirmed}).
+We note that the value of the rate also depends on the filter bands of each alert.
 In practice, this definition is only meaningful over a short period of time as the observed magnitude of objects oscillates because of their mostly non-spherical shape.
 The third condition is based on the dynamic of the object.
-The algorithm computes an angle $\alpha$ between the two last alert positions (in equatorial coordinates) of a potential trajectory and the new associated alerts separated by $\Delta t$ days, and the new alert is associated to the trajectory only if the following co-linearity condition is met:
+The algorithm computes an angle $\alpha$ between the two last alert positions (in equatorial coordinates) of a potential trajectory and the new associated alerts separated by $\Delta t$ days, and the new alert is associated with the trajectory only if the following co-linearity condition is met:

-The choice for $r_\alpha$ (deg/day) is discussed in Section \ref{section_sso}, but we usually choose a small value (see e.g. Table \ref{tab:sso_condition_inter}).
-Due to geometric projection, solar system objects can produce complex trajectories in equatorial coordinates.
-But over a small period of time (that is if frequent observations are performed), we suppose that the trajectories evolves smoothly, and the three conditions limit the number of false associations.
+The choice for $r_\alpha$ (deg/day) is discussed in Section \ref{section_sso}, but we usually choose a small value (see, e.g., Table \ref{tab:sso_condition_inter}).
+Due to geometric projection, Solar System objects can produce complex trajectories in equatorial coordinates.
+However, over a small period of time (i.e., if frequent observations are performed), we suppose that the trajectories evolves smoothly, and the three conditions limit the number of false associations.